OmarK920/Data-Science-Projects/README.md

 # Data Science and Machine Learning Projects

 Welcome to the Data Science and Machine Learning Projects repository!
 This repository is a comprehensive collection of diverse projects that showcase the exciting applications of data science, machine learning, and artificial intelligence.
-It serves as a valuable resource for students, practitioners, and enthusiasts who are interested in exploring and gaining insights into these rapidly evolving fields.
+It serves as a valuable resource for students, practitioners and enthusiasts who are interested in exploring and gaining insights into these rapidly evolving fields.

 ## Introduction